DmitrySigalov/gcloud-secret-cli/README.md

 Installation steps:
 1. Download latest release to local machine
 2. Un-puck sources (installer and src folders)
+3. Navigate to installer folder (with terminal 'cd' command)

 - ### Windows
   - Run Installer.exe (as Administrator)

 - ### macOS
-    - It will be easier to run the installer correctly with the following command, while in its directory (cd command):
+    - It will be easier to run the installer correctly with the following command, while in its directory:
 ```
 sudo dotnet Installer.dll
 ```

-3. Reopen terminal / cmd and run
+4Reopen terminal / cmd and run
 ```
 gcloud-secret-cli help
 ```